SoftmedTanzania/thscp-mediator-elmis/README.md

 ## 2. Mediator Configuration

-This mediator is designed to work with multiple systems that send JSON Payloads while communicating with the NHCR via the HIM and the HIM transforms the messages into HL7v2 messages before forwarding the requests to the NHCR
+This mediator is designed to work with eLMIS that send JSON Payloads while communicating with the THSCP via the HIM.

 ### 3 Configuration Parameters